-1) Whenever possible, Fiscally Constrained Counties as defined by Florida Statute 218.67 will be prioritized.
+1) Whenever possible, Fiscally Constrained Counties and cities within those counties as defined by Florida Statute 218.67 will be prioritized.

-- No agency may receive an award of more than \$1,000,000 in grant funds during through June 30, 2026, without prior approval through the statutorily required application/award process. - 3) Reimbursement for overtime expenses shall not exceed \$500,000 per participating agency through June 30, 2026, without prior approval through the statutorily required application/award process. - 4) The Board may authorize increases in funding allocations, subject to the availability of unexpended grants funds through the issuance of a supplemental grant award amendment.
+- 2) No agency may receive an award of more than \$1,000,000 in grant funds through June 30, 2026, without prior approval through the statutorily required application/award process. - 3) Reimbursement for overtime expenses shall not exceed \$500,000 per participating agency through June 30, 2026, without prior approval through the statutorily required application/award process. - 4) The Board may authorize increases in funding allocations, subject to the availability of unexpended grants funds through the issuance of a supplemental grant award amendment.